Aitysh Film

 The film production company Aitysh Film was founded by public figure, producer and director Sadyk Sher-Niyaz in 2006 in Bishkek, Kyrgyzstan as a branch of Aitysh Public Fund.
-The purpose of the film company is the development of Kyrgyz cinema by supporting the creativity of talented young people.
+The company's purpose is the development of Kyrgyz cinema by supporting the creativity of talented young people.
 The company produces art-house, animation and documentary films.

-Apart from Sadyk Sher-Niyaz, the other founders of Aitysh Film are Farkhad Bekmanbetov, Bakytbek Turdubaev and Akzholtoy Bekbolotov.
-The Director of the film company is Farkhad Bekmanbetov.
+In addition to Sadyk Sher-Niyaz, the other founders of Aitysh Film are Farkhad Bekmanbetov, Bakytbek Turdubaev and Akzholtoy Bekbolotov.
+The Director of the company is Farkhad Bekmanbetov.